WICG/scheduling-apis/explainers/prioritized-post-task.md

    directly in response to user input, or updating in-viewport UI state.

-2. **user-visible**: User-visible tasks are those that will be visible to the user, but not either not immediately or do not block the user from interacting with the page.
+2. **user-visible**: User-visible tasks are those that will be visible to the user, but either not immediately or do not block the user from interacting with the page.
 These tasks represent either a different importance or timescale as user-blocking tasks.

    **Note**: this is the default `postTask` priority if a priority is not specified.

 3. **background**: Background tasks are low priority tasks that are not time-sensitive and not visible to the user.